HarrisonManxe/x-render-html/README.md

-# x-render-js | New web solution.
+# x-render-html | New web solution.

-> x-render-js - new library, which provide simple and fast function to create html code.
+> x-render-html - new library, which provide simple and fast function to create html code.

 ## 📺 Introduction.